Nisarahmed-Hidayeti/Daily-Journal/README.md

   - Today was sooo efficient i started an firefox extension called peak translate for now it is bad but gonna be actually peak (ik i cant name things )

   - also tomorrow is the first of the school after a long summer break so i will be focusing more on school

+  - i studied SAT and ielts and today l checked some universities

+  - i think l will take a look a the youtube tomorrow